What’s in My Hospital Bag

 - I get as many of those ice packs the hospital has as possible.
 The best for cooling and reducing swelling.
 I just shove them in my pants over my underwear.
 Another reason I love bringing maternity leggings so much, they help hold the ice packs in place.

-- I use that squirt bottle the nurses give me to “clean myself” after going pee without wiping the sensitive area.
+- I use that squirt bottle the nurses give me to “clean myself” after going pee without wiping the sensitive area, and to help with any stinging while peeing (squirt warm water at the same time you’re peeing and it helps a ton!).
 I do this for a good 2 or 3 weeks after giving birth.
 I bring this home.
+This one is also great since it’s angled!

 - I’ve never needed a ton of the dermoplast (numbing bottom spray), but the nurses usually give me a bottle to take home.
 I might use it for a day or 2.
 Depends on the birthing experience.

-- I usually head home with a pack of diapers and wipes.
+- I usually head home with a pack of diapers and wipes for the baby that the hospital gives us.
 I’m never one to turn away free diapers!

 - Make sure you get any medications prescribed by your doctor.
 I try and not take any pain medication if I can avoid it.
 Mostly because it can cause constipation, and that first after birth poop is horrific enough.
-Also, I start taking probiotics (my Farmhouse Culture Gut Shots) RIGHT AWAY to make the first after birth poop as painless as possible, haha!
+Also, I start taking my Seed probiotics (code TASTESLOVELY for 15% off) RIGHT AWAY to make the first after birth poop as effortless and painless as possible, haha!

 - If you have older toddler kids, listen up!
 I like to order and wrap up presents from the “new baby” to the older sibling(s).
 They get their new present right after meeting the new baby.
-We did this for Josh when we brought Ryan home from the hospital and it was a huge hit!
-Started off that the new baby is bringing him presents and making his life better!
+We’ve done this every time we bring home a new brother from the hospital and it starts off introducing a new baby in the BEST WAY!
+Starting off that the new baby is bringing him presents and making brother’s lives better!
 Plus, it’s fun for them to have something new to play with while you’re adjusting to life with a newborn.
-Do all this way in advance and have the hidden present hidden somewhere at home that they’ll open the day you come home from the hospital.
+Do all this way in advance and have the wrapped present hidden somewhere at home that they’ll open the day you come home from the hospital.
 This is a list of my favorite toys for kids if you need some inspiration!